dnvgl/i18n/CONTRIBUTING.md

 ## 3. Project configuration/installation

-First time or when swiching to another branch or pulling the newest code.\
+First time or when switching to another branch or pulling the newest code.\
 \
 Run `yarn install`